Zhrasa/London-Fire-Brigade-Callout-Analysis/README.md

 ## Data Pre-processing
 ### Data Types

 To ensure that the correct datatypes were allocated to each variable `Easting_rounded`, `Northing_rounded` and `HourOfCall` needed converting to categorical types.
 From the numerical histograms, it can be seen that most of the incidents, including the false alarms and special services, happened between 15:00 and 20:00 hours.
+The Easting_rounded and Northing_Rounded histograms are slightly skewed to the right.
+The Attendance Time for the First Pump Arriving was around 6 minutes on average.

 ![image](https://github.com/Zhrasa/London-Fire-Brigade-Callout-Analysis/assets/99383300/b2fe713c-6f02-427b-83f3-2542b3a687fa)